danvet/danvet.github.io/_drafts/maintainer-statistics.md

 kernel report.
 In my opinion, the kernel community is very much not looking like it is coping with its growth well and an overall healthy community.
 Even when ignoring all the issues around conduct that I've raised.

+It is also a huge contrast to what we've experienced in the GPU subsystem since aggressively rolling out group maintainership starting with the v4.5 release: By spreading the bureaucratic side of applying patches over many more people maintainers have much more time to create their own patches and get them merged.
+More crucially, experienced maintainers can focus their limited review bandwidth on the big architectural design questions since they won't get bogged down in the minutiae of ever single simple patch.

 ## 4.16 by subsystem